Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Computational study

 \subsubsection{Pairwise Method Comparison}

 We now contrast the results provided per method by conducting pairwise comparisons among them.
 To do so, we quantify the number of samples for which the selected \textit{best concept group} is the same for two methods, i.e., for what percentage of the samples do two methods choose the same \textit{best concept group}.
-The distributions of such values across the various runs are presented in Figure \ref{figPairwise}.
+The distributions of such values across the various runs are presented in Fig. \ref{figPairwise}.
 On average, the pairwise comparisons with MLA are higher for CT and NI.
-As seen in Figure \ref{figPairwise}c, MLA seems to provide very different explanations to the ones generated by other methods for RW.
+The pairwise agreements of AVG with other methods exhibit notably lower values than the other methods.
+As seen in Fig. \ref{figPairwise}c, MLA seems to provide very different explanations to the ones generated by other methods for RW.
 The red square in each boxplot corresponds to the percentage of samples that chose the same \textit{best concept group} when defined as the mode across all repetitions.
-We expected MLA and LL to have high agreement, however, this is not the case.

-As noted in the EDA, not always does a single group provide all the relevant information for a model to predict a class for a give sample.
-To account for this, we consider to identify the \textit{two best concept groups} per method and quantify the percentage of samples where at least one of those two are the same for each pair of methods.
-The resulting distributions, means, and modes per pairwise comparison are reported in Figure \ref{figPairwise2B}.
+We expected MLA and LL to have high agreement, however, this is not always the case.
+As observed in the EDA, there are instances where a single group does not consistently provide all the relevant information for a model to predict a class for a given sample.
+To account for this, we consider the top-ranked concept groups.
+The number of concepts groups to include may vary depending on the application or could be determined by setting a predefined probability threshold.
+For simplicity, we select the top \textit{two best concept groups} per method and quantify the percentage of samples where at least one of them is common to each pair of methods.
+The resulting distributions, means, and modes per pairwise comparison are reported in Fig. \ref{figPairwise2B}.

 When considering the \textit{two best concept groups}, we observe very high pairwise agreement across methods.
 For MLA, all mean and mode pairwise overlaps are above $75\%$ and $92\%$, respectively.
-MLA, SA, and SH consistently show large pairwise agreements across datasets, and LL yields the smallest number of coinciding explanations.
+MLA, SA, and SH consistently show large pairwise agreements across datasets, while LL and AVG yield the smallest number of coinciding explanations.
+Overall, MLA exhibits similarities to LL, as anticipated given their shared utilization of attention-based approaches.
+However, these similarities do not extend to AVG, despite its close resemblance to MLA in terms of methodology.
+Across all methods, LL displays the highest variability, a tendency that appears to be alleviated by MLA's comprehensive consideration of attention graphs.
+Despite AVG's inclusion of attention graphs, its performance appears markedly distinct to LL and MLA, likely attributable to a potential loss of information resulting from the multi-head averaging operation.
+Additionally, MLA shows better pairwise results with SA and SH than LL and AVG.